Trenchless Sewer Repair Services in Buhl, ID

-Western Septic & Excavation offers pipe bursting services across all of southern Idaho.
-Pipe bursting is a trenchless sewer repair method in which a small pit is dug at each end of a failed sewer and a brand new, seamless, heavy duty pipe is pulled through the old pipe.
+Looking for trenchless sewer repair services?
+We offer pipe-bursting services across all of southern Idaho.
+Pipe bursting is a trenchless sewer repair method in which a small pit is dug at each end of a failed sewer, and a brand new, seamless, heavy-duty pipe is pulled through the old pipe.
 Pipe bursting is an excellent choice when the entire sewer line needs to be replaced.
-We use equipment manufactured by Tric Tools, the company that originally invented the trenchless sewer repair method by introducing pipe bursting in the 80’s.
-We are trained by the manufacturer in the process of pipe bursting and the proper use of the equipment.
+Trust our sewer repair services!

 When replacing a sewer using the pipe bursting method, a cone-shaped bursting head is attached to the end of a seamlessly fused HDPE pipe, which is then pulled through the old line by a powerful puller, breaking the old pipe and pushing it outwards to make room for the new pipe.
 Once pulled through, the new pipe is simply reconnected at either end and backfilled.

-PipePatch No-Dig Pipe Repair
+Professional PipePatch No-Dig Pipe Repair

 Western Septic & Excavation uses the PipePatch No-Dig Pipe Repair system for repairs in pipes that only need one or more spot repairs in an otherwise good line.
 PipePatch repairs can be performed with no digging in most cases.
-The PipePatch method, also known as CIPP (cured in place pipe) point repair, uses a fiberglass patch that is impregnated with resin.
+The PipePatch method, also known as CIPP (cured-in-place pipe) point repair, uses a fiberglass patch that is impregnated with resin.
 The resin-soaked patch is wrapped around a specialized packer and inserted into the pipe through a cleanout, vent stack, or toilet flange using a series of push rods.

 The patch adheres to the wall of the pipe and is stronger than most original pipe materials.
-PipePatch can be used to repair any type of pipe and can repair elbows, offset joints, holes in the pipe wall, and even transitions between pipe sizes, such as through a 3″ x 4″ reducing coupling.
-We have even repaired 4″ pipes through a 3″ access point without digging.
+PipePatch can be used to repair any type of pipe and can repair elbows, offset joints, holes in the pipe wall, and even transitions between pipe sizes, such as through a 3" x 4" reducing coupling.
+We have even repaired 4" pipes through a 3" access point without digging.

-PipePatch is a good option when an otherwise good sewer has a problematic joint or two that are allowing roots to intrude into the pipe, causing blockages.
+PipePatch is a good option when an otherwise good sewer has a problematic joint or two that allows roots to intrude into the pipe, causing blockages.
 The roots can be removed, and a patch applied over that joint to permanently seal it from root intrusion.
 Other good applications for PipePatch include: